Danielemur/389Rspring19/assignments/10_Crypto_II/writeup/README.md

 The command `gpg --list-secret-keys` prints the following, showing the key that has been imported:
 ![screenshot.png](screenshot.png)

-The file [signature.txt.asc](signature.txt.asc) contained the signed file generated as instructed.
+The file [signature.txt.asc](signature.txt.asc) contains the signed file, which was generated as instructed.

 ### Part 2 (30 Pts)